 Display this ‘Don’t Tread On Me’ slate in your home or office and let others know where you stand.

 No proceeds from the sale of this product will go to Donald J. Trump or the Donald Trump Campaign (including Donald J. Trump for President, Inc.) (collectively, the "Trump Campaign"), and the purchase of this product does not constitute a donation to the Trump Campaign.
-We encourage you to support the Trump Campaign by making a donation at: https://www.donaldjtrump.com.
+You are welcome to support the Trump Campaign by making a donation at: https://www.donaldjtrump.com.
 Neither Republican Legion nor this product are provided, endorsed, sponsored by, or affiliated with Donald J. Trump or the Donald Trump Campaign (including Donald J. Trump for President, Inc.) (collectively, the "Trump Campaign"), and the Trump Campaign does not provide any support or warranty for this product.
 MAKE AMERICA GREAT AGAIN is a registered trademark of Donald J. Trump for President, Inc.